 Substantial Maintenance projects, the first major component, are intended to protect the traveling public and the public's investment in its highway system by preserving the "as built" condition as long as possible.
+Projects within this group address the first two principles of the LRTP.
 These projects are financed with funds that are reserved (or set aside) for specific purposes.

-Without proper maintenance, the cost for major repairs and/or replacement at a later date can be several times greater than the cost of timely maintenance.
-The Substantial Maintenance set-aside funds include Non-Interstate Resurfacing, City Connecting Link (KLINK) Resurfacing, Interstate Resurfacing, Contract Maintenance, Safety Projects, Bridge and Culvert Repair, Bridge Painting, Signing, Pavement Marking, Lighting, and Emergency Repair.
+Without proper maintenance, the cost for major repairs and/or replacement at a later date may be several times greater than the cost of timely maintenance.
+The Substantial Maintenance set aside funds include Non-Interstate Resurfacing, City Connecting Link (KLINK) Resurfacing, Interstate Resurfacing, Contract Maintenance, Safety Projects, Bridge and Culvert Repair, Bridge Painting, Signing, Pavement Marking, Lighting, and Emergency Repair.
+KDOT is in the process of defining its set aside programs for FY 2010-2012.